 Dere in city

-Teaching I was a teaching assistant for the following
+I was also a teaching assistant for the following courses during my PhD:

 Recent Publications (2009-present)

 Spectral Embedding of k-Cliques, Graph Partitioning and

 spectrum-based approximation schemes for graph partitioning and